Guidelines

 A Special Issue is about 90,000 words in length, with individual papers of around 8,500 words inclusive.
 Given the need for an introduction, and the possible value of including one or more commentaries (these are normally around 3,000 – 5,000 words long) potential Guest Editors should develop their proposal accordingly, also bearing in mind the possibility of one or more individual contributions failing to make it through the review process.

-Download the Special Issue Proposal Guidelines here.
+Download the Special Issue Proposal Guidelines.

-Download the Special Issue Proposal Submission Form here.
+Download the Special Issue Proposal Submission Form.

 Informal pre-submission inquiries on whether the Journal has a potential interest in particular topic areas are welcome.
 Such enquiries should be emailed to the Journal administrator responsible for Special Issues, Ruth Harkin.